zzyzek/sandbox/rprp/README.md

 This works but has the potential to be slow, being effecitvely and $O(n^2)$ operation, depending on how many grid points are in line.

-The `Sx` and `Sy` structures (sum of contiguous interior regions from left-to-right and bottom-to-top)
+The `Sx` and `Sy` structures exist (sum of contiguous interior regions from left-to-right and bottom-to-top)
 but:

 * To calculate maximum boundary, binary search needs to be used